 About Deborah Brevoort

-After participating in American Lyric Theater’s Composer/Librettist Development Program, Deborah has turned her attention to writing opera librettos.
-She has penned 10 librettos and now serves as the Librettist Mentor for Washington National Opera’s American Opera Initiative at the Kennedy Center.
-In 2023 she was awarded the prestigious Campbell Opera Librettist Prize by Opera America.
+After participating in American Lyric Theater’s Composer/Librettist Development Program (ALT CLDP) Deborah has turned most of her attention to writing opera librettos.
+She was awarded the prestigious Campbell Opera Librettist Prize by Opera America in 2023.
+She also served as the Librettist Mentor for Washington National Opera’s American Opera Initiative at the Kennedy Center for 2023/24.
+She will be a librettist mentor for the ALT CLDP in 2024/25 and a delegate to the World Opera Forum in Los Angeles for Opera America.

-Deborah is best known for her plays The Women of Lockerbie, which is produced internationally, and My Lord, What a Night, about the friendship between Marian Anderson and Albert Einstein, which is headed to the West End and Broadway after being produced at Ford’s Theatre in Washington DC in a production directed by Sheldon Epps.
+Deborah is best known for her plays The Women of Lockerbie, which is produced internationally, and My Lord, What a Night, which was produced at the historic Ford’s Theatre in Washington DC in an acclaimed production directed by Sheldon Epps.

-My Lord, What a Night, was developed through a rolling world premiere with National New Play Network at the Contemporary American Theatre Festival in WV, Orlando Shakespeare Theatre and Florida Studio Theatre.
-It will be produced at the Wallis Annanberg Center in L.A. in 2023.
+My Lord, What a Night, was developed through a rolling world premiere with National New Play Network at the Contemporary American Theatre Festival in WV, Orlando Shakespeare Theatre and Florida Studio Theatre before being produced by Ford’s Theatre.
 It began as a one-act play commissioned and produced by Premiere Stages in the NJ Liberty Live program.

 The Blue-Sky Boys, a comedy about the role of the imagination in NASA’s Apollo program, was written with a commission from the EST/ Sloan project where it was awarded the Galileo Prize.
 It was produced at Barter Theatre and Capital Rep, directed by Gordon Greenberg, where it was the #1 critics pick for The Berkshire region in 2016.